ike9000e/Classic-AltTab/readme.md

 Limitations
 -----------------------

-	If the program is not started with the administrator priviledges, it wont appear on the screen when tabbing out from windows that themself run in that priviledges, in turn.
+	If the program is not started with the administrator level priviledges, it wont appear on the screen when tabbing out from any window that itself runs in that priviledges, in turn.
 	Note that this itself may be an intended functionality, instead.